 Our automotive and transportation industry lawyers help companies across the automotive sector anticipate and survive disruption, forge new ground, keep up with changing consumer demands, and deal with potential safety issues.
 We work throughout the automotive supply chain, assisting manufacturers, suppliers, finance companies and other automotive-related businesses to succeed in this highly competitive space.

-McMillan’s automotive and transportation lawyers help automotive finance companies and other lenders navigate increasingly complex legal and government regulatory requirements, and consult on mergers, acquisitions, divestitures, business structure, taxation, trade, real estate and employment matters.
+McMillan’s automotive and transportation lawyers help automotive finance companies and other lenders navigate increasingly complex legal and government regulatory requirements, and consult on business structure and strategy, taxation, trade, real estate and employment matters.

 Our automotive legal experts provide strategic advice on acquisitions and divestitures and intellectual property matters.
 We ensure suppliers’ purchase and sale conditions, including warranties, comply with regulations and good commercial practice.
 We also successfully negotiate, renegotiate and, if necessary, litigate a wide variety of business arrangements, as well as settlements with downstream suppliers, lenders and original equipment manufacturers (OEMs).
 Should circumstances arise by manufacturing defects or product recalls, McMillan’s automotive experts are known for their litigation and dispute resolution skills.

 With the majority of North American consumers financing or leasing their vehicles, auto finance is a critical component of any successful program for marketing vehicles to consumers.